lsteele2000/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-Note: Apologizes but found at the last minute that when viewed from github some text chunks are wrapped into edit boxes.
+Note: Apologizes but found at the last minute that when viewed from github some text chunks are given a gray background.
 This makes distinguishing code from comments a bit confusing further down.
 Don't think i can fix this by the project deadline since i'm not sure what's causing it.

 ## Loading and preprocessing the data